shakenbird/igp-forum-site/README.md

 }
 ```

+After that, go to the `public` directory and upload a jpg file for a PFP, with the same name as the author JSON file you created.

 ### Create your post!

 The next step is to create your post!
 Navigate to the `_posts/` directory and create a new MD file.
 Give it a short, relevant name, i.e. `hello-world.md`.